 - Planning, preparing and executing programmes for clients

 The pre-requisiste for the the Level 3 Personal Training Diploma is the Level 2 Gym Instructor Certificate.
 Some courses providers offer courses which include the gym instructor unit while others do not.

 When looking at courses, make sure you read the small print.
 Some courses are marketed as personal training but only cover level 2.
 Others market themselves as personal training courses but charge an additional fee if you haven’t already got your Level 2 Gym Instruction Certificate.

 You might want to also consider courses that are internationally recognised.
 If you plan to travel or work abroad, you will want a fitness qualification that you can take with you.
 Saving you the hassle of doing another fitness course when you arrive at your destination.

 Course lengths can vary depending on how you want to study.
 Full-time courses can take up to 3 weeks and have home learning and reading which is completed prior to your clinic.

 Part time courses can take up to 15 weeks.
 Distance study courses are usually offered with 9-12 months to complete.

 How you study is up to you, but it helps to have a plan once you’ve made the decision on how you will study your personal training course.

-How much time, per-week, can you dedicate to the online learning material.
+How much time per-week can you dedicate to the online learning material.
 Do you have any holidays, work trips or events on the horizon that might hold up your study?
 Can you commit to three weeks on a full-time course without interruption?

 You need to make an honest assessment of your time, what you want to achieve and how you want to achieve it.
-We always recommend maximum contact time with tutors and other students, as it gives the most rounded learning experience.
+We always recommend maximum contact time with tutors and other learners, as it gives the most rounded learning experience.
 But we appreciate that might not be feasible for everyone.